-Attendance and Participation (A & P) - 50 points
+Attendance and Participation (A&P) - 55 points

 I take attendance in each class.
 Be on time and ready to participate each day.
 I expect class discussion will be lively, respectful, substantive, and that you will have put in the necessary time to read and understand the assigned reading ahead of time.
-Your A&P grade might include in-class writing or group work.
+Your A&P grade includes Document Workshops, group work, and any in-class writing.
 If you must miss class, it's helpful for me to know why, but it doesn't "excuse" the absence.